-The Company started its 2018 exploration program in July with the commencement of archaeological and wildlife surveys and the arrival of drill rigs on site.
+The Company started its 2018 exploration program in July 2018 with the commencement of archaeological and wildlife surveys and the arrival of drill rigs on site.
 On October 30, 2018, the Company provided an update on the 2018 exploration program.

 The company finalized its 2018 field work program on October 18, 2018, having completed a total of 10,835 metres of core drilling in forty holes (hole numbers DDH18-267 to DDH18-306).
 On January 30, 2019, the Company announced analytical results from 38 of the 40 holes and the results for the remaining 2 holes were released on February 25, 2019.
-ALS Global in North Vancouver was the analytical provider.
+ALS Global in North Vancouver and TSL Laboratories in Saskatoon were the analytical providers.